UBC-STAT/stat-201/docs/syllabus-page.md

 ### When and where?

-- Lectures are on Tuesdays from 1:30 to 4:30 PM in ESB 1012
+- Lectures and Tutorials are on Monday and Wednesday from 4:00pm to 5:20pm
-- Tutorials are on Thursdays from 1:30 to 4:30 PM in ESB 1012
+- Location: CHEM B250

 ### Teaching Team
 - Instructor: Melissa Lee (melissa.lee@stat.ubc.ca)